n-deleforge/littleJS/README.md

  - 0.3.3 : new functions with `randomName` and `downloadImage`.
  - 0.3.2 :  a few changes, multiples functions for local storage and cookies (get, set, rem).
  - 0.3.1 : actually, I decided to remove all the debug part cos I want to keep it light.
 The problem of the cookie function has been corrected thank to [NamedRoger](https://github.com/NamedRoger).
 I didn't choose his method but it seems to work well too.
- - 0.3 : documentation added for each functions, a lot more debug info
+ - 0.3 : documentation added for each functions, a lot more debug info.
- - 0.2 : new functions with `cookie` and `getVariableCSS`
+ - 0.2 : new functions with `cookie` and `getVariableCSS`.
- - 0.1 : Initial release
+ - 0.1 : Initial release.